vladdez/rainfall/Resources/method.md

 #3
 - attack: format string exploitation (address leaks)
-- binary behavior: fgets argument and send it to printf, if global argument = 64 run the shell
+- binary behaviour: fgets argument and send it to printf, if global argument = 64 run the shell
 - targeted functions: v and main
 - vulnerability in v: printf() without argument (Bugs section in printf man)
-- defense: fget
+- defence: fget

 Method:
 - do stack leakage
 - find in leakage the position of the argument (find repetition and compare with hex ASCII table)
 - find the address of global variable and its correct condition
-- check that you can put global veriable address instead of argument
+- check that you can put global variable address instead of argument
 - write 64 to the global variable using %n and %u modifiers

 Info:
-- positon of buffer in stack - 4
+- position of buffer in stack - 4

 - 0804988c - address of global variable
 - 8c980408 - same in little-endian